-The design of closed loop control systems is comparatively more complex than open ones.
-Such system takes feedback from outut and performs the required action accordingly.
-The entire construction requires a sensor for taking input, some sort of controller which performs the action and a feedback taken from the output.
+The design of closed loop control systems is comparatively more complex than open loop control system.
 Given below are 10 examples of closed loop control systems.

 Thermostat Heater